ohua-dev/ohua-jvm-runtime/README.md

 This a runtime system for Ohua algorithms on the JVM.
 It supports stateful functions written in Java, Scala and Clojure.
 This JVM backend essentially provides two schedulers: one for streaming applications and one for batch-style applications.

+***
+The Java Logo is trademark of Oracle Corporation (oracle.com/java).
+The Ohua Logo is distributed under CC-BY (https://ohua-dev.github.io/ohua/).